 The Media Center is for all students.
 Students may check out books for reading, research, and study.
 Students may access the computerized card catalog to locate books of fiction or nonfiction and reference books.
-Media Center computers are available for students to do word processing and other computer projects for school.
-The Internet may also be accessed for the purpose of research.
 In order to use the media center during class or lunch, a student must have a pass from a teacher.
 Students are to follow all media center rules and regulations.